ropg/heltec_esp32_lora_v3/examples/LoRaWAN_TTN/README.md

 ## Features

+- If The Things Network (TTN) or LoRaWAN provisioning information is not stored, the user will be prompted via serial to enter it the first time.
+Then it is stored in the flash. when you want to change the data erase with "complete" option.
 - Sends a two-byte LoRaWAN message every 15 minutes.
   - The first byte is an 8-bit counter.
   - The second byte is the ESP32 chip temperature (in Celsius, offset by +100).
-- If The Things Network (TTN) or LoRaWAN provisioning information is not stored, the user will be prompted via serial to enter it.

 - Manages duty cycle compliance with TTN's Fair Use Policy.

 ## How It Works